-Louisiana Tech head coach Skip Holtz and select student-athletes met with the media Monday to recap last week's game and to preview this weekend's home game against Northwestern State.
+Louisiana Tech head coach Skip Holtz and select student-athletes met with the media Monday as they previewed the team's upcoming game against UTEP.

 Louisiana Tech committed two costly turnovers that spotted No. 5/5 Auburn 14 points and the Bulldogs could not overcome the early miscues in a 45-17 loss at No. 5/5 Auburn Saturday afternoon in front of 87,451 at Jordan-Hare Stadium.

 Louisiana Tech will become the first team in the country to play two top-five ranked opponents when the Bulldogs kickoff at No. 5 Auburn Saturday at 3 p.m.
 CT at Jordan-Hare Stadium in Auburn, Alabama.

 In today's society, hard work is a key component to success.
 In the world of sports, everyone shares this ideal.
 Tony Johnson, a senior linebacker, attributes hard work and doing his job as the reasons he has come as far as he has.